-The Building Coordinator is responsible for tracking and assigning building keys and keycard access for all doorways in Schmitz Hall.
+The Building Coordinator is responsible for tracking and assigning building keys and keycard access for all doorways in Gerberding Hall.

 Departmental Authorized Requestors (DARS)